 If you want info on how to eat and drink on a budget in Costa Rica, head here.

-LIKED THIS GUIDE TO ACTIVITIES IN COSTA RICA ON A BUDGET?
+LIKED THIS GUIDE TO COSTA RICA ON A BUDGET?
 PIN IT!